JoeyMckenzie/joeymckenzie.tech/src/content/blog/serverless-rust-with-shuttle.md

 }
 ```

-After cleaning up a few import errors and peppering in a few `pub`s for visibility, our `main.rs` file should now look like:
+After cleaning up a few import errors and peppering in a few `pub`s for visibility, our `main.rs` file should now look like this:

 ```rust
 mod errors;